Painting by James Nares.

 Glenn O'Brien provides the anti-treatise for the post-surrealist conception of the world: the Subrealist Manifesto.

 Characters approach death in defiant ways, "Boy Blowing Bubbles" by Jacques Teboul.
-Translated from French by Georgia Marsh and David Rattray.
+Translated from the French by Georgia Marsh and David Rattray.

 Drawing by Billy Sullivan.